lucapette/web/main/content/writing/improving-fakedata-performance-for-fun.md

   tick
 ```

-It a relatively simple query if you're familiar with the [lag
+It's a relatively simple query if you're familiar with the [lag
 function](https://www.sqlite.org/windowfunctions.html).

 I had never worked with datasette and its ecosystem before looking into fakedata